mcdomx/monitor/README.rst

     python manage.py create_env

+The notes below explain what is in the ``.env`` file, but if you used the command above to create the file, no additional environment steps are necessary to run the application.

-This file supports the following environment variables:
+Th ``.env`` file includes the following variables:

 *optional variables:*
 ::